We recreated the Unix Rosetta Stone

 The current state of 'How do I do X on another OS'

-The Unix Rosetta Stone is still around, but badly out of date - most of the proprietary operating systems don't exist, those remaining are legacy systems in banks.
-OS X doesn't use NetInfo Manager anymore, and you're unlikely to deploy RHEL 4 in 2015.
-The revision control system is non-existent, and pull requests consists of email.
+The Unix Rosetta Stone is still around, but badly out of date - most of the proprietary operating systems don't exist, those remaining are legacy systems in banks. macOS doesn't use NetInfo Manager anymore, and you're unlikely to deploy old versions of RHEL.
+The revision control system is non-existent, and pull requests consist of email.

 So I got to thinking about the Rosetta Stone.